deep2000m/Deep2000M/README.md

 At this stage of my career, I’m focused on applying what I’ve learned through hands-on projects to real-world business problems.
 I may not have industry experience just yet, but I’ve spent considerable time mastering key analytics tools and frameworks, and I’m confident in my ability to contribute meaningfully from day one.

-I believe in continuous learning, adaptability, and clear communication — not just building dashboards, but telling stories with data that help teams make better decisions.
-I also enjoy sharing what I learn along the way, whether through platforms, posts, or conversations.

 ---

 ## ⚒️ Tools & Technologies